hamzaijaz-dev/task-management-system/README.md

 **celery_tasks:** Celery task for asynchronous email notifications.

-**Sanity checks:** Github workflows on each push to verify the code quality.
+**Sanity checks:** GitHub workflows triggered with each code push, ensuring the maintenance of high code quality.

 ### Setup
 1. Clone the repository: